fitengel/pwless/README.md

 If the `id`, `number` & `code` properties match, and the code hasn't expired, you'll get an object with `verified: true` property.
 Otherwise, `verified: false` is returned.

+### 6. Pricing
+The pricing of using this component is based on the pricing for AWS Lambda, AWS Api Gateway, AWS DynamoDB & AWS SNS/SMS services.
+However, the majority of the costs would likely come from the SMS feature.
+[Click here for more info on AWS SMS pricing](https://aws.amazon.com/sns/sms-pricing/)

 &nbsp;